TarShah/Trading-Strategies/README.md

 | ![im1](images/UPL_01-01-2023.png) | ![im2](images/UPL_01-01-2024.png) |

 ## Trends observed
+- **Short-Term Analysis:**
-- When observed for a short period of time (eg. for around 2 years) all the algorithms gives almost the same result beight centered around zero.
+  - When observed for a short period of time (e.g., around 2 years), all the algorithms give almost the same result being centered around zero.

+- **Long-Term Analysis:**
-- When we start analyzing them over a large duration of time RSI almost always stands out after a large period of time, it is even the best strategy in most of the cases.
+  - When analyzing over a large duration of time, RSI almost always stands out as the best strategy, outperforming others in most cases.
-- MACD performs very poor in most of the cases except for one, UPL.
+  - MACD performs poorly in most cases, except for one exception - UPL.

+- **Analysis of Trends:**
-- After analyis of their closing price curve alnog with the trends of the algorithm, we concluded that for companies which are in downfall MACD performs the bes while for for companies which are rising RSI performs the best when analyzed over a large period of time.
+  - After analyzing the closing price curve along with the trends of the algorithm, we concluded that:
+    - For companies experiencing a downturn, MACD performs the best.
+    - For companies on the rise, RSI performs the best when analyzed over a large period of time.

 ## Analysis and Insights of algorithm